reactific/RxMongo/README.md

 # Introduction
 RxMongo is similar in purpose to [ReactiveMongo](https://github.com/ReactiveMongo/ReactiveMongo), but not in implementation.
 RxMongo has the same aim, however: to provide a highly performant and scalable non-blocking asynchronous driver in Scala for MongoDB.
-Some attempts were made to modify ReactiveMongo but when pull requests were ignored and incremental modification got too difficult, we decided to start over from a fresh slate and let ReactiveMongo inform our design.
+Some attempts were made to modify ReactiveMongo but when it became apparent that the desired changes amounted to a re-write, we decided to start over from a fresh slate and let ReactiveMongo inform our design.
 RxMongo differs in its approach by emphasizing performance over ease of use and minimizing dependencies.
 It utilizes Akka for nearly everything (logging, I/O, streams, actors, configuration, etc.) and is reticent to depend on other packages.

-The goals of RxMongo is to provide best performing non-blocking, asynchronous, Scala driver for MongoDB that is provably correct and production ready.
-This will be accomplished by using reactive programming principles, ensuring that every necessary construct has a full test suite, and requiring commits to pass every test so the project never regresses unnecessarily.
+The goals of RxMongo is to provide the best performing non-blocking, asynchronous Scala driver for MongoDB that is provably correct and production ready.
+This will be accomplished by using reactive programming principles, ensuring that every necessary construct has a full test suite, and requiring commits to pass every test so the project never regresses.

-RxMongo also seeks to maintain a clean clean and stable API for interacting with MongoDB that matches the MongoDB interface but also makes use of Scala's many features so the API is not tedious to use.
+RxMongo also seeks to maintain a clean and stable API for interacting with MongoDB that matches the documented MongoDB interface but also makes use of Scala's many features so the API is not tedious to use.

 # Important Design Points